Deadlines to withdraw and vacancies to be filled for the General Election - information

 12-6-8.1.
 Withdrawal from primary election--Time and place of filing.
 Any person may have his or her name withdrawn from the primary election by making a written request under oath.
 The request shall be filed with the officer with whom the nominating petition was filed pursuant to SDCL 12-6-4, not later than two days after the last Tuesday in March at five p.m.
 If the request is mailed by registered mail not later than two days after the last Tuesday in March at five p.m., the request is properly filed.
 No name that is withdrawn pursuant to this section may be printed on the ballots to be used at the election.

 12-6-55.
 Withdrawal by nominee--Time and place of filing.
-Any person nominated to any elective office may cause his name to be withdrawn from nomination by request in writing, subscribed and sworn to by him before any officer qualified to administer oaths and take acknowledgments.
-The request shall be filed with the officer with whom the nominating petition was filed pursuant to SDCL 12-6-4, not later than the first Tuesday in August at 5:00 p.m. before the ensuing election.
-No name so withdrawn shall be printed upon the ballots to be used at such election.
+Any person nominated to any elective office may cause that person's name to be withdrawn from nomination by request in writing, subscribed and sworn to by that person before any officer qualified to administer oaths and take acknowledgments.
+The request shall be filed with the officer with whom the nominating petition was filed pursuant to 12-6-4, not later than the first Tuesday in August at 5:00 p.m. before the next election.
+No person's name withdrawn under this section may be printed upon the ballots for that office unless the same person is subsequently selected to fill the vacancy in accordance with 12-6-56.

 12-6-57.
 Meeting of party committee to fill vacancies--Manner of voting.
 The party State Central Committee chairman shall, upon learning of a vacancy for presidential elector or statewide office nominee, forthwith issue a call by mail for such central committee meeting to fill such vacancy, and designate the hour, date, and place where such meeting shall be held.
 The call for a meeting of county party central committees interested, in multi-county legislative districts, to fill vacancies, shall be issued by the state party chairmen, who shall notify all interested central committee members of the hour, date, and place where such meeting shall be held.
 A call for a meeting of a single-county district party central committee, to fill vacancies, shall be issued by such county central committee chairman upon learning of such vacancy.
 Vacancies filled by State Central Committee shall be by unit representation, each county casting the number of votes cast in that county at the last general election for that party's candidate for Governor; all other vacancies shall be filled by a majority vote of the party central committee or committee members present.